-C is called middle-level language because it is actually bind the gap between a machine level language and high-level languages.
-User can use c language to do System Programming (for writing operating system) as well as Application Programming (for generate menu driven customer billing system ).
-That's why it is called middle level language.
+C is called middle-level language because it actually binds the gap between a machine level language and high-level languages.
+A user can use c language to do System Programming (for writing operating systems) as well as Application Programming (for generating menu driven customer billing systems).
+That's why it is called the middle-level language.

 Low level - Assembler

 Key points about the terminology used in this article

 Low, high, and blah-level is all just vague terminology with no deterministic factor behind it.
 Traditionally, low-level languages refer to machine code and assembly, and high-level refer to everything else.
 Now we are also using a "very high level" term which is used for scripting languages (anything interpreted rather than compiled).

 The C language can be used for both, system programming just like an operating system as well as application programming just like a spreadsheet.
 It binds the gap between machine level languages and high-level languages.